synw/django-jssor/README.md

 pip install Pillow
   ```

-Add `'jssor',` and `'codemirror2',` to INSTALLED_APPS.
+Add `'jssor',` to INSTALLED_APPS.

-Install and add also `sorl-thumbnail` if you plan to use the slideshows that need thumbnails.
+If you wish to use the "Images slider" slideshow you need `pip install sorl-thumbnail` and add `sorl.thumbnail` to INSTALLED_APPS

 Migrate and collect static files